vttale/serve-stale/README.md

-   This document proposes that the definition of the TTL be explicitly expanded to allow for expired data to be used in the exceptional circumstance that a recursive resolver is unable to refresh the information, It is predicated on the observation that authoritative server unavailability can cause outages even when the underlying data those servers would return is typically unchanged.
+   This document proposes that the definition of the TTL be explicitly expanded to allow for expired data to be used in the exceptional circumstance that a recursive resolver is unable to refresh the information.
+It is predicated on the observation that authoritative server unavailability can cause outages even when the underlying data those servers would return is typically unchanged.